-The AIFP Ethics Working Group together with AIFP Ethical Committee shall regularly review adherence to Section 14 hereof and to all instructions issued in relation to compliance with Section 14 hereof.
-Proposed amendments to Section 14 hereof shall be submitted to the Supervisory Board for review and to the General Meeting for approval.
+The AIFP Ethics Working Group together with AIFP Ethical Committee shall regularly review adherence to Section 14 hereof and to all instructions issued in relation to compliance

 1 When making a Transfer of Value to a healthcare professional or healthcare organisation and in their written contracts with healthcare professionals or healthcare organisations, Members are encouraged to include provisions relating to the recipients' consent to disclose Transfers of Value in accordance with this Code.
 Moreover, Members are encouraged to renegotiate existing contracts at their earliest convenience to include such consent to disclosure.